BenoCharlo/benocharlo.github.io/src/pages/posts/Useful_noise/index.md

 <img class="image" src="./materials/figs/dataset.png" alt="dataset of the experimentation" width="400"/>
 </p>

-<center><i>Fig 1: Dataset used in the experimentation</i></center>
+<center><i>Fig 1: Experimental dataset</i></center>

 <p></p>

 So for this exceprt of the dataset, the first indiviudal (who is a female) have interactions with 10 males during the speed dating events.
 She is 21 and she has accepted to meet (target variable ***match***) 4 out of the 10 males, after the events.
 She is an asian american and has met with 8 caucasian american, 1 asian american and 1 hispanic american.

-# PROVIDE MORE INFO ABOUT THE DATASET
+The data is taken from [OpenML](https://www.openml.org/) and can be access [here](https://www.openml.org/d/40536)

 The dataset has 8370 rows for 123 columns.
-There are 1380 matches accounting for 16.5% and there were no missing data.

-The data is taken from [OpenML](https://www.openml.org/) and can be access [here](https://www.openml.org/d/40536)
+There are 1380 matches meaning 16.5% of the total dataset.
+Out of the 123 columns, there are a lot of *duplicate* columns, i.e the discretized version of each column.
+For example, from the *Fig 1* above, the 4th column is the difference of the age between the age of a female participant and a male participant that she has met during the event.
+The 5th column reprsent the discretized version of this difference.
+I decided to drop all of the discetized versions of columns.
+It then remains only 64 columns in the whole dataset.

 ### Differential Privacy in a nutshell